locnnil/workshop/docs/explanation/advanced/content-interface.rst

 Content interface slot
 ----------------------

-To let SDKs access the host file system,
+To let SDKs in a workshop access the host file system,
-|project_markup| creates a slot per each content interface plug.
+|project_markup| creates a content interface slot,
+which multiple content interface plugs can then access.

 .. note::